4ndyZ/ipv6-overview.xyz/README.md

 ### Used DNS resolvers

-Each key under `nameservers` represents a different DNS resolver provider.
+Each key under `resolvers` represents a different DNS resolver provider.
 Each of them contains a list with their publicly reachable resolver IPs.
 Some of them (mostly the primary IPs) are commented out.
 There is no advantage checking against a primary and a secondary resolver.
 Instead every resolver provider should've one IPv4 and one IPv6.

 ### Categories